brettz9/eslint-config-ash-nazg/README.md

 it would probably be toward the stricter rather than looser as I have been happy with it thus far).

+- *`array-bracket-newline`* - Switched to "consistent" as sometimes nice to be a little condensed, especially when representing HTML as JSON within Jamilih (or JsonML) templates.
 - *`array-element-newline`* - While the "consistent" option would be nice, it doesn't work well to keep up with a max width and the desire to avoid excessive height `[\n a, b, \n c, d\n]`
 - `arrow-body-style` - With `as-needed` and `requireReturnForObjectLiteral` seems reasonable, but too often in debugging, one needs to add brackets to do any logging.
+- `radix` - We're only dealing with ES5+ environments, so the radix is redundant for base 10.
 - *`func-names`* - Too prohibitive, though if applied to methods only, it may be useful (though with object shorthand, less necessary)
 - `func-style` - Declarations are simpler so appealing also.
 If enabling, would